turbot/steampipe-plugin-zoom/README.md

 ## Configuring Zoom Credentials

+### Server-to-Server OAuth Application

-You may specify the AccountID, ClientID and ClientSecret to authenticate:
+You may specify the account ID, client ID, and client secret to authenticate:

 - `account_id`: The Zoom account ID.
 - `client_id`: The Zoom Client ID provided by Server-to-Server OAuth app.